-- Ensure the decoder has the same grounding with DVR, otherwise you may not control the PTZ.
+- Ensure the decoder has the same grounding with DVR; otherwise the PTZ might not be controlled.
 Shielded twisted wire is recommended and the shielded layer is used to connect to the grounding. - Avoid high voltage.
-Ensure proper wiring and some thunder protection measures. - For too long signal wires, 120Ω should be parallel connected between A, B lines on the far end to reduce reflection and guarantee the signal quality. - "485 A, B" of DVR cannot parallel connect with "485 port" of other device. - The voltage between of A, B lines of the decoder should be less than 5V.
+Ensure proper wiring and some thunder protection measures. - For too long signal wires, $120\Omega$ should be parallel connected between A, B lines on the far end to reduce reflection and guarantee the signal quality. - "485 A, B" of DVR cannot parallel connect with "485 port" of other device. - The voltage between of A, B lines of the decoder should be less than 5V.

-Please make sure the front-end device has soundly earthed
+Make sure the front-end device has soundly earthed

-Improper grounding may result in chip damage.
+Improper grounding might result in chip damage.